jguida941/REST_API_Game_Demo/README.md

 ![Status](https://img.shields.io/badge/Build-Passing-brightgreen)

 **A professional demonstration of RESTful API design using Java, Dropwizard, and enterprise-grade architecture patterns.
-This project showcases backend engineering skills through the development of a fully functional multiplayer game server system with proper role-based access control, session management, and authentication logic.**
+This project showcases backend engineering skills through the development of a fully functional multiplayer game server system with proper role-based access control, session management, and authentication logic.
+Still plan on adding features**

 > **Note:** Frontend not included.
 This is a backend-only REST API demo implemented in Java (Dropwizard), featuring Python auto-launchers for automated testing, endpoint verification, and orchestration.
 ## Purpose